MbuviM/mwende/README.md

-# Sawiya
+# Personal Website
-This is an online e-commerce store that sells female products.
+This is a website that showcases my projects, experience and what I am upto in the tech space.